wilcoxen-courses/e255-seaborn1/README.md

 1. Set the labels of the X and Y axes by calling the `.set_axis_labels()` method of `jg` with the arguments `"Nameplate"` and `"Total Cost"`.
 Note that this differs from the way labels are set on individual Axes objects.

-1. Now set the overall title by calling `jg.fig.suptitle()` with the argument `"Distribution of Systems by Cost and Capacity"`.
-As you can probably tell, `jg.fig` provides access to the Matplotlib Figure object embedded in seaborn's JointGrid object.
+1. Now set the overall title by calling `jg.figure.suptitle()` with the argument `"Distribution of Systems by Cost and Capacity"`.
+As you can probably tell, `jg.figure` provides access to the Matplotlib Figure object embedded in seaborn's JointGrid object.

-1. Then call `jg.fig.tight_layout()` to tidy up the layout.
+1. Then call `jg.figure.tight_layout()` to tidy up the layout.

 1. Finally, use the `.savefig()` method of `jg` with argument `"res_hexbin.png"` to save the figure.